WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-31-Flaky-product-design-choice-discovered-via-test-data-analysis.markdown

 injection of the code that makes decisions).
 We would write the test such that the mock forces evaluation down the path where the loop begins.

-The problem is that even if the test can invoke this failure condition on deterministically, a design decision to defer flake detection to when the data is being generated forces us to accept that inconsistent behavior (as per a dice roll) is by design for end users.
+The problem is that even if the test can invoke this failure condition deterministically, a design decision to defer flake detection to when the data is being generated forces us to accept that inconsistent behavior (as per a dice roll) is by design for end users.
 The end user will sometimes see a failure, and sometimes